Joalor64GH/Joalor64-Engine-Rewrite/README.md

 * Epic Modcharting Tools
 * Softcoded Achievements

-And a bunch more that ShadowMario will probably refuse to add.
+And a bunch more that ShadowMario would've probably refused to add.

 ## Planned Features
 You can check planned/upcoming features [here](/TODO).